 At this year's WWDC 2021 event we learned a lot about macOS 12, now formally named macOS Monterey.
-The Mac software update is due out this fall, though a public beta debuted July 1st — so you can get an early look at what's new in our macOS 12 Monterey review (hands-on).
+The Mac software update is now available for download, — so you can get an early look at what's new in our macOS 12 Monterey review.

 - iOS 15 release date, beta and all the new iPhone features

 To that end, the company showcased a few key new features coming to macOS with Monterey that should make it easier for Apple product owners to transfer their work across macOS, iOS, and iPadOS devices.
 This is a big deal because Apple's Mac business appears to be moving from strength to strength this year, delivering the critically acclaimed MacBook Pro 2021 (14-inch) and MacBook Pro 2021 (16-inch), which run the latest version of Apple's M1 chips.

-High sales of M1-powered MacBooks have generated record revenues for Apple, and if you've kept tabs on our ongoing Mac coverage (like our MacBook Pro with M1 review and our MacBook Air with M1 review) you know that macOS 11 Big Sur plays more than a bit part in their current popularity.
+High sales of M1-powered MacBooks have generated record revenues for Apple, and if you've kept tabs on our ongoing Mac coverage (like our MacBook Pro with M1 review and our MacBook Air with M1 review) you know that macOS 11 Big Sur played more than a bit part in their current popularity.
 Now that macOS Monterey is nearly here and practically begging to be used in tandem with other Apple devices, it appears Apple is intent on giving MacBook owners more incentives to use Apple hardware.

 Here's what we know so far about macOS Monterey.

 macOS Monterey: Release date and betas

-While we don't have exact dates yet, we do know that macOS 12 Monterey will be released in the fall of 2021.
-Apple also released a beta version to the public July 1st, following the launch of a developer beta at the Worldwide Developer Conference.
+Apple previously released a beta version of macOS Monterey to the public July 1st, following the launch of a developer beta at the Worldwide Developer Conference.

 macOS Monterey: New features